-Antarctic Peninsula and South Shetland Islands 11 daysAboard: MV Plancius
+Antarctic Peninsula and South Shetland Islands 11 daysAboard: M/V Hondius

-A classic Antarctic Peninsula adventure with the added attraction of a day spent in the scenic South Shetland Islands.
+A classic Antarctic Peninsula adventure with the added attraction of a day spent in the scenic South Shetland Islands, and the bonus of sailing aboard the brand new polar vessel m/v Hondius.
 On this voyage, expect not just spectacular scenery, but also amazing wildlife at sea, on land and ice and in the air.
-Discover a world of enchanting landscapes with pure white icebergs, rugged mountains and shorelines bustling with penguins as you journey to the formidable and unforgettable white continent.

 - Spectacular scenery

 - Penguins and other birdlife